adagio130/note/Literature/Cloud/AWS/compute/Security group.md

 #EC2
 #Security

-- only allow rules
+- Access to Ports
+- Authorised IP ranges (IPv4 and IPv6)
-	- inbound traffic
+- Control inbound traffic (others to the instance)
-	- outbound traffic
+- Control outbound traffic (the instance to others)
+- Only allow rules
+- De